cosmasonyekwelu/snap-backend/README.md

 5. Open a Pull Request to `develop`

-6. Review → Merge → Update `develop`
+6. Review → Merge → Update `develop` By Team Lead

 ---